 DIEP flap uses a free flap technique, meaning blood vessels from the lower belly are completely detached from their original location and reattached to blood vessels in the chest using microsurgery.
-This improves the blood supply to the new breast mound.
+This improves the blood supply to the new breast.
 Abdominal muscles and the nerves leading to the muscles are preserved using this method, allowing for a faster recovery.

 Autologous breast reconstruction is a complex procedure that requires the expertise of highly-skilled medical professionals.
 Less than 5% of all plastic surgeons in the United States perform DIEP flap surgery due to the degree of skill and advanced training required.